 As both outside and in-house counsel, Evan Gourvitz has successfully litigated and counseled clients on intellectual property disputes for more than 25 years.

-He has handled every type of intellectual property matter, including copyright, trademark, patent, trade secret, false advertising, and right of publicity, as well as First Amendment and general commercial litigation matters, for clients in the consumer products, entertainment, alcoholic beverage, pharmaceutical, financial, technology, publishing, and fashion industries, among others.
+He has handled copyright, trademark, patent, trade secret, false advertising, right of publicity, and name/image/likeness (NIL) disputes, as well as First Amendment and general commercial litigation, in federal and state courts and before the Trademark Trial and Appeal Board and International Trade Commission, for clients in the finance, technology, consumer products, entertainment, publishing, fashion, alcoholic beverage, and pharmaceutical industries, among others.

-Evan is especially familiar with Internet and social media issues, having been involved both personally and professionally for almost 30 years.
-He regularly advises clients on cutting-edge digital issues, including the intersection of Artificial Intelligence (AI) and intellectual property rights, cryptocurrency, NFTs, the Metaverse, and Web3; the removal of infringing, libelous, and offensive materials from websites and social media; the use of celebrity and brand names on social media; blockchain domain names, cybersquatting, and UDRP proceedings; social media reputation management; doxing; and how to prevent disputes and demand letters from “going viral.”
+Evan has particular experience with social media, with which he has been involved both personally and professionally for more than 30 years.
+He regularly advises clients on cutting-edge Internet, digital, and tech issues, including Artificial Intelligence (AI), large language models (LLMs), and machine learning; takedown requests and the removal of infringing, libelous, and offensive materials from the Internet; the use of trademarks and celebrity names and images on social media; dealing with copyright trolls in a cost-effective manner; cybersquatting and cyberfraud; UDRP proceedings to recover infringing domain names; doxing, deepfakes, impersonation, and cybersecurity hygiene; cryptocurrency, NFTs, the Metaverse, and Web3; social media reputation management; and how to prevent disputes from “going viral.”

 Experience

 • Healing on the Fly v.
 Project Healing Waters Fly Fishing.
-Successfully defended a charity providing rehabilitative services to wounded veterans against a disgruntled former employee who opposed its attempt to register the mark HEALING ON THE FLY for charitable fundraising services.
+Successfully defended a charity providing rehabilitative services to wounded veterans against a former employee who opposed its attempt to register HEALING ON THE FLY for charitable fundraising services.

 • RLP Ventures v.
 All Hands Instruction.
 Successfully moved to dismiss trademark infringement action and petition to cancel client’s registration with prejudice on the basis of issue preclusion and lack of subject matter jurisdiction.